SaltAndViChips/GenesysNotes/Genesys/Liam Camp1/Characters/PCs/PC 2.md

+> Played by Una
 - Fairy Tinkerer
 	- Works in a crystal shop
-  - Played by Una